StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

         .. raw:: html
             :file: ../_outputs/python/tutorialBulkPhase.txt

-There are no individual methods for each parameter of these, but the values can be modified using name / value pairs as is the case for parameters, using the **setBulkIn** and **setBulkOut** methods e.g.
+The values of BulkIn and BulkOut can be modified as shown below:

 .. tab-set-code::
     .. code-block:: Matlab

         problem.setBulkOut(1, 'value', 5.9e-6, 'fit', true);

+        % Similarly BulkIn can be changed
+        % problem.setBulkIn('Silicon', 'value', 5.9e-6, 'fit', true);

     .. code-block:: Python

         problem.bulk_out.set_fields(0, value=5.9e-6, fit=True)

+        # similarly bulk in can be changed
+        # problem.bulk_in.set_fields(0, value=5.9e-6, fit=True)

 Scalefactors
 ============
 The *scalefactors* are another parameters block like the bulk phases.
-You can add *scalefactors* with the **addScalefactor** method.
-Similarly, you can set the values with the **setScalefactor** method as with the previous blocks.
+You can add and modify *scalefactors* similar as with the previous blocks.

 .. tab-set-code::
     .. code-block:: Matlab